jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 Yes - if the `includeVendorStateInLayouts` property is set to true in LayoutOptions in AdaptableOptions.

-**Can a layout include vendor specific information - e.g. some ag-Grid properties?**

-No. We provide this functionality in the Adaptable Blotter.NET product so it is possible to do but we haven't yet introduced it to AdaptableBlotter.JS.
-We plan to do so shortly.

 **Can I copy what is currently in my grid as a layout?**

 Yes, in version 1.10 there is an option to copy the current grid setup as your new layout.
 You can then subsequently make changes to either the new or the original layout without affecting the other.